Sanjay0629/Menstrual_cycle_prediction_using_ML/README.md

 # 🌸 Menstrual Cycle Predictor using Machine Learning

-An intelligent and user-personalized menstrual cycle prediction app built with **Streamlit**, **XGBoost**, and **SQLite**.
+An intelligent and user-personalized menstrual cycle prediction app built with **Streamlit**, **XGBoost & Random Forest**, and **SQLite**.
 It allows users to track their cycles, mood, and cramps, and provides accurate predictions based on user symptoms and cycle patterns.

 ---